gran4/AI-InvestiBot/README.md

 ## Additional Information

-- The models were trained for 100 epochs.
+- The models were trained until it stopped improving
 - RMSE (Root Mean Squared Error) represents the absolute errors between predictions and expected values.
 A lower RMSE indicates better accuracy.
 - RMSSE (Root Mean Squared Scaled Error) accounts for variations in scale and magnitude among different stocks, enabling more meaningful comparisons across different time series.
 A lower RMSSE is desirable.
 - Remember that the lower the value of these metrics